Changing policies & regulations

 The role of stronger regulators

 Stronger regulators can play an important role in improving sanitation for under-served urban residents.
-We have identified key areas where regulators are driving change for the poorest.
+Working with the regulators’ association ESAWAS, we identified key areas where regulators are driving change for the poorest.

 Lessons on systems change from Lusaka and Maputo